By: Team AY1920S2-CS2103T-F10-4 Since: Jan 2020 Licence: MIT

 In addition, the

-This logic component design is chosen because we have many commands that can be grouped with the same keyword (e.g. mod
+This logic component design is chosen because we have many commands that can be grouped with the same keyword (e.g. mod, task, lesson, etc).

 The design provides good abstraction for the developers without cluttering a particular parser class.